geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 activate
 --------

-.. option:: true
+.. describe:: false

    Activates ObsPack diagnostic output in GEOS-Chem Classic.
+This is the default setting.

-.. option:: false
+.. describe:: true

    Activates ObsPack diagnostic output in GEOS-Chem Classic.
-This is the default setting.

 quiet_logfile_output
 --------------------

-.. option:: true

-   Suppresses printing extra informational output from ObsPack to :literal:`stdout` (i.e. the screen or log file).

-.. option:: false
+.. describe:: false

    Activates printing extra informational output from ObsPack to :literal:`stdout` (i.e. the screen or log file).
 This is the default setting.

+.. describe:: true

+   Suppresses printing extra informational output from ObsPack to :literal:`stdout` (i.e. the screen or log file).

 .. _gc-yml-xdiag-obspack-input-file: